HELLIX33/Credit-Card-Statement-Parser/README.md

 Python 3.x installed on your system

 Steps
-Step 1:Open a terminal or command prompt.
+Open a terminal or command prompt.

 Navigate to the directory where the repository files are located.

 Run the following command (replace the filename with your PDF):

 python parse.py